stephbuon/digital-history/README.md

 Installing git on Mac:
  - open terminal
- - install the Xcode toolkit
+ - install the Xcode toolkit.
+Type: `xcode-select --install`
-   - type:`xcode-select --install`
- - install git
+ - install git.
+Type: `git`

+Installing git on Linux:
-   - type:
+ - do this

+Installing git on Windows:
+ - Download and install [git for Windows] (https://git-scm.com/downloads)

-2. open terminal and navigate to your project folder.
+2. in terminal navigate to your project folder.

-On Linux and
+On Mac and Linux:
-`cd`
+`cd <name of your project folder>`

 On Windows: